Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The project created using the Platform JAR Maven archetype includes some sample code (by default) to show you how to develop with the Alfresco Content
 Services Repository.
 The samples included in the project are basic and straightforward, and can help you to take the first steps into Alfresco development.

-The Platform JAR project is recommended to be used if you have to develop a customization of the Alfresco Content Services Repository.
+The Platform JAR project is recommended to be used if you have to develop a customization of the Content Services Repository.
 If you also plan to develop a customization of the Alfresco Share client, use the All-In-One Maven archetype instead.

 For more information about the Platform JAR project, see [Platform JAR project structure](#structureplatform).